dzm-fiodarau/StudyBuddies/README.md

-# SOEN390_Team13
+# Social Networking Site/App
-Making a mobile/web app in the context of the mini-capstone project
+LinkedIn-like web/mobile application developed in the context of a school project.

-## SOEN343_Project
-Project Description
-Creating a community services platform.

-## Objective
-Here are the objectives of the project:

-## Features
-Features of the platform

 ## Tools and Techniques (To be discussed this saturday)
 Frontend: ReactJS (WebApp) & React Native (MobileApp) (https://reactjs.org/) <br/>